yvovonBerg/TycoonUE4Docs/docs/README.md

 # Build info

-Latest version Tycoon UE4: 1.0.0
+Latest version Tycoon UE4: 1.1.0
-Latest version Tycoon Animation UE4: 1.0.0
+Latest version Tycoon Animation UE4: 1.1.0

 ![](/img/trackaddui.PNG)

+# Changelists

+# 1.1.0

+-> Tycoon Animation hotfix: Resolved editor crashing when active train is not set in blueprints.
+-> Tycoon hotfix: Resolved issue where the track would disappear after saving the map.
+-> Tycoon hotfix: Resolved issue where the materials / textures were not visible after saving & loading the map.